-The round is at the heart of the college on the 'new' side of the river.
-On this side of the river you'll find student accommodation in Cripps Court and Fisher Building, the main dining hall (Cripps Dining Hall), the Fitzpatrick Hall, the bar, the MCR, the JCR, the gym, squash courts and a variety of teaching and seminar spaces.
-From here you can use the Mathematical Bridge to cross to the 'old' side of the college where you'll find more accommodation, the library, the chapel, Old Hall and Old Kitchens.
+The Round is at the heart of the College on the 'new' side of the river.
+On this side of the river you'll find student accommodation in Cripps Court and the Fisher Building, the main dining hall (Cripps Dining Hall), the Fitzpatrick Hall, the bar, the MCR, the JCR, the gym, squash courts and a variety of teaching and seminar spaces.
+From here you can use the Mathematical Bridge to cross to the 'old' side of the College where you'll find more accommodation, the Library, the Chapel, Old Hall and Old Kitchens.

 Cripps Dining Hall

-This is the main dining area in college which provides a self service cafeteria and Formal Halls.
+This is the main dining area in College, providing a self-service cafeteria and Formal Halls.
 You can also get food at almost any time in the bar.

-Also known as the Fitzpat, this hall is used for lectures and film viewings.
+Also known as the Fitzpat, this hall is used for lectures, film viewings and other events.
 The seating area can be moved back to provide an open space for events and also badminton.

 War Memorial Library

-Queens' student library is open to all college members and plays a central role in realising the College’s commitment to academic excellence and diversity.
-Its primary purpose is to build collections and offer assistance to support learning and research undertaken by Queens’ students as well as to provide a quiet and pleasant atmosphere in which to work.
+Queens' student Library, the War Memorial Library, is open to all College members and plays a central role in realising the College’s commitment to academic excellence and diversity.
+Its primary purpose is to build collections and offer assistance to support learning and research undertaken by Queens’ students, as well as providing a quiet and pleasant atmosphere in which to work.

-The college's original dining hall.
+The College's original dining hall.
 We still hold meals in Old Hall but due to its limited size these are normally special occasions.
-Students have a variety of opportunities every year to dine in Old Hall and bring guests.
+Students have a variety of opportunities every year to dine in Old Hall and to bring guests.

 Founded in 1448, the Old Library is still situated in its original room with bookcases made from medieval lecterns.
-Although none of the original collection remains, the library holds a fine and hugely significant collection of c.
-20,000 early printed books and manuscripts dating from the 12th to 19th centuries.
+Although none of the original collection remains, the library holds a fine and hugely significant collection of around 20000 early printed books and manuscripts dating from the 12th to 19th centuries.